 In this series, I have attempted to amalgamate elements of the ancient Egyptian artistic canon with the dynamic human form, and infuse the resulting works with both personality (ba ) & spirit (ka ) in a manner that, I hope, will bring them to life for the viewer…

 Each sculpture is available in one of two different color palates: one Black with 24 k.
-Gold Leaf counter-point, the other using Colored Patinas to reflect the traditional pigments used in portraying the neter in ancient Egyptian tomb wall-paintings, also with Gold and Silver Leaf accents.
+Gold Leaf counter-point, the other using Colored Patinas to reflect the traditional pigments used in portraying the neter in ancient Egyptian tomb and temple wall-paintings, also with Gold and Silver Leaf accents.